onnx/onnx/docs/OpConventions.md

 - Any input/output representing a weight tensor will utilize the name “W”
 - “axes” is used when an input, output or attribute is representing multiple axes
 - “axis” is used when an input, output or attribute is representing a single axis
-- Default type for integers will use variants on int, no uints, default is int64
-- Any instance of multiplying a weight tensor by input tensor and adding bias will following the format of W*X^T+B